rydmike/theming_workshop/README.md

     Branch step: https://github.com/rydmike/theming_workshop/tree/21-theme-step-15

 16) Dropdown menu theme.
-Use same `InputDecoratorTheme` as main one made for `TextField`, so the text field part of the `DropdownMenu` matches used txt input style.
+Use same `InputDecoratorTheme` as the main one made for `TextField`, so the text field part of the `DropdownMenu` matches used text input style.
 This is often desired.
     Branch step: https://github.com/rydmike/theming_workshop/tree/22-theme-step-16